harlericho/react_books/README.md

 Clone django api book project to your local machine:
 ### `https://github.com/harlericho/django_api_books.git`

-## Available Scripts
+# Available Scripts
 <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" />

-In the project directory, you can run:
+## In the project directory, you can run:

+To run the project on your machine, you must download the packages necessary for it to run.

+### `npm install`
+You must have a node js installed to run the following script.

 ### `npm start`